olofmogren/olofmogren.github.io/blog/_posts/2016-08-08-trends-in-neural-translation.md

 model, as long as you feed it words in the vocabulary.
 When the model encounters an OOV term, the system employs a second sequence model working on character level.
-This model computes a representation for any word that is expressible in the vocabulary, and experimental results show that the representations computed in this way share many of the properties of neural word embeddings computed on word-level
+This model computes a representation for any word that is expressible in the given set of characters, and experimental results show that the representations computed in this way share many of the properties of neural word embeddings computed on word-level